 Legal protection for trade secrets, unlike the protection granted to patent and copyright holders, is not exclusive and potentially infinite in duration.
 Multiple people may be entitled to trade secret protection over the same information at the same time.
 A trade secret owner may enforce his rights against those who breach a confidential relationship and misappropriate trade secret information (such as an employee who takes the information for future use) or against those otherwise acquire his secret through improper means (such as a competing company who hires an ex-employee specifically to learn the trade secret), yet he has no rights against competitors who obtain his secret through independent research or discovery.
 Trade secret protection can continue indefinitely.
 However, “[o]nce the secret is disclosed…all trade secrets rights are extinguished.”

-If you are an employee who left one company for another and are now being accused of stealing trade secrets, give us a call.
+If you are an employee who left one company for another and are now being accused of stealing trade secrets, give our employment attorney a call.
 We defend employees to retain their right to unrestrained employment.